 Summer may have ended but there’s no stopping Em Smith (@emsmithcb) and I from chasing after the sun, the sea, and most of all, the sandbars.
 Despite its under-the-radar status, our 4D/4/N trip to the last jewel of the South was rather special and possibly my favorite travel experience so far due to the exhilarating 12-hour non-stop sandbar hopping adventure.
 Yes, there’s such a thing as sandbar hopping and you can experience it only in Balabac Island.

 Blessed with white sand shores, strips of creamy sandbars and clear blue waters ~ which are, by the way, perfect for a relaxing ambiance ~ you’ll never think twice in basking in the beauty of Balabac.
-I had been to some popular beaches in the Philippines but so far, I haven’t seen a beach (or sandbar for that matter) that is as lovely and alluring as Balabac’s especially when talking about the sugary white sand and azure waters surrounding each sandbar.
+I had been to some popular beaches in the Philippines but so far, I haven’t seen a beach (or sandbar for that matter) that is as lovely and alluring as Balabac’s especially when talking about the sugary white sand and azure waters surrounding each sandbar formation.
 Free from any exaggeration, the adjectives I just mentioned about Balabac Island is the closest I can describe to a real prolific paradise.

 Sandbar Hopping Spree in Balabac Island

 Canibungan is the first island we visited in our 12-hour sandbar hopping that day.
 The weather seemed uncooperative as dark clouds were lurking behind our boat and the waves were never still.
 So we thought it’s going to be a bad day but we never lose hope.
 We opted not to stay long in this white-sand island decorated with bayhops, seagrass and various types of corals few meters from its shores.
 But I wouldn’t mind being deserted in this island just like in Survivor tv series.
 Lol!